 This generation that determines what it buys, would also like to know how it should be done.
 For example, “How do I lay a laminate floor?”
 Gamma does a great job explaining this in an instructional video, which are very popular among the target group millennials.

 Additionally, explanations in blogs are also used often.
-For example, if you want to know how to write a good blog, LEWIS explains this in its own blog.
 By helping your customers, they voluntarily view and read your advertising.
 Because they like to watch your advertising, your brand builds good rapport.
 You are seen as an expert in your field instead of an intrusive organization with annoying commercials that get stuck in your head.

 Millennials enjoy sharing advertising when it includes playful action or special stories that are accompanied by a good photo or video.
 To accomplish this, you need to have a lot of creativity, because your advertising has to be unique.
 The goal of course is to get as many shares as possible.
 So make sure your ads are unexpected, have obvious links with your organization, and stand out.